AshIgnYeo/javascript-reboot/01-dictionary/README.md

 **2. User sees the result on the page**

 - Since I can get back what I want, how do I update the html with the data I get back?

+## Completed?

+Once you are satisfied with what you have done, navigate to the second challenge folder and follow the instructions there!